 On My Own

-With my “training” now complete, it was time to turn me loose ferrying around the general public.
-My wife and I worked out a system where I could have each route and it’s connections propped up on the dash of the bus.
-I made a kind of “clip board” that clamped to the visor on the dash and on this I could “clip” that days route and connections.
-The older drivers are proud of the fact that they don’t have to use such “crutches” but I will often see those same drivers digging through schedules at a stoplight.
+With my training now complete, it was time to turn me loose ferrying around the general public.
+My wife and I worked out a system where I could have each route and its connections propped up on the dash of the bus.
+I made a kind of clip board that clamped to the visor on the dash and on this I could clip that days route and connections.
+The older drivers are proud of the fact that they dont have to use such crutches but I will often see those same drivers digging through schedules at a stoplight.

 Driving bus for Transfort, I get my schedule a couple of days before it starts to take effect.
-They tell me that they have a special computer program that does the scheduling but after seeing some of the blunders that it churns out, I wonder if they aren’t just shaking up the list in a can and dumping it out.
+They tell me that they have a special computer program that does the scheduling but after seeing some of the blunders that it churns out, I wonder if they arent just shaking up the list in a can and dumping it out.
 A good example is being scheduled to work a late night then being scheduled to work the early shift the next morning.
-I guess after the computer has generated a list, the human factor kicks in and that’s why the schedule gets “adjusted.”
-One of the schedulers will look over the schedule and decide that this driver won’t be available this day or that driver is on sick leave so, who can I give their work to?
-It’s all very curious to me how this is all handled; I guess that’s why I’m at the bottom of the Totem Pole.
+I guess after the computer has generated a list, the human factor kicks in and thats why the schedule gets adjusted.
+One of the schedulers will look over the schedule and decide that this driver wont be available this day or that driver is on sick leave so, who can I give their work to?
+Its all very curious to me how this is all handled; I guess thats why Im at the bottom of the Totem Pole.

 P-2